 Finally, as Harvey Briggs points out here, whether we admit it or not, TV spots are part of the content.
 Everyone is willing to acknowledge this on Super Bowl Sunday, but the other 364 days we pretend it's not true.
 Display ads are clearly not part of the content.
 They are barely even part of the page.

 The argument that "nobody ever clicked on a TV spot" is the witless, desperate argument of apologists for an over-hyped, marginally effective mode of advertising.
+It has the intellectual integrity of asserting that Babe Ruth was a lousy athlete because he never scored a touchdown.

 Amazingly, there are naifs throughout the marketing industry dense enough to accept it.